 What is meant by GST returns?

 GST returns are the tax return forms that are required to be filed by taxpayers and different companies to the Income Tax department of India.
 Every individual or company registered under GST is required to furnish details about the sales or purchases of services and goods along with the tax paid and collected.
+Companies in every country, such as Singapore, need to file GST yearly and make sure they are compliant to the local laws.

 How to register under GST?